geunlee/agensgraph-docker/kubernetes/README.md

 # preparations

 - master, work01, work02 node
-- kubernetes에서 사용될 docker image 위치
+- Location of docker image to be used in kubernetes

   https://hub.docker.com/r/bitnine/stolon
   tag : master-ag1.3.1, latest